 Typically, the premium increase remains for three to five years, making it essential to find an affordable insurer.
 According to our data, the following companies provide the cheapest car insurance for seniors in Minnesota after an accident.

-Auto Club Group – ACG (AAA) | $3,081 | $257 |
+Auto Club Group – ACG (AAA)$3,081$257

 How can seniors save on car insurance in Minnesota?

-While auto insurance for seniors can be costly, there are ways to save.
-Here are some simple steps to lower your premiums:
+Auto insurance for seniors can be expensive, but there are ways to save.
+The following are easy ways to reduce your premiums:

-- Shop around: Comparing car insurance quotes every six months or annually around renewal time can help you find the best deal.
+• Shop around: Shopping regularly for car insurance – every six months or yearly around renewal time – can ensure you have the best price.

-- Raise your deductible: By increasing your deductible from $500 to $1,000, you can reduce your monthly premiums.
-However, make sure you have enough savings to cover the higher deductible.
+• Raise your deductible: Increasing your deductible from $500 to $1,000 can save you a bit of money every month – but make sure you have the necessary funds to cover the higher deductible.

-- Ask about discounts: Discounts, such as bundling with homeowners insurance, loyalty discounts and years of being licensed, are excellent ways to reduce your car insurance costs.
-Learn more about discounts below.
+• Ask about discounts: Discounts – bundling with homeowners insurance, loyalty discounts and discounts for years of being licensed – are a great way to save on your car insurance.
+More on discounts below.

 Take a senior driving course: With an approved defensive driving course, seniors can save up to 10% on their car insurance in Minnesota.
 The American Automobile Association(AAA) and AARP offer defensive driving courses for senior drivers in Minnesota.